 And if you find and buy one specifically to immediately sell on eBay, I hope that a strange frequency makes villagers rise up and smash your computer.
 Just yours.

-You can find more about the Music From “The Changes” EP, and many other records featuring members of the BBC Radiophonic Workshop, in my book Top Of The Box.
+You can find more about the Music From “The Changes” EP, and many other records featuring members of the BBC Radiophonic Workshop, in Top Of The Box, the story behind every single released by BBC Records And Tapes.
+Top Of The Box is available in paperback here or from the Kindle Store here.

 © Tim Worthington.